jenkinsci/jenkins/README.md

 # Contributing to Jenkins
 Follow the [contributing guidelines](CONTRIBUTING.md) if you want to propose a change in the Jenkins core.

+# Maintainers guidelines
+Documentation for Jenkins core maintainers are in the [maintainers guidelines](docs/MAINTAINERS.adoc).

 # News and Website
 All information about Jenkins can be found on our [website].
 Follow us on Twitter [@jenkinsci].